Updated:

 Investigations Involved

 The autopsy examination showed no damage to the victim’s clothes.
-However, gastric substance and fecal matter had washed out.
+However, gastric substance and faecal matter had washed out.
 The right knee had remains of mud, probably due to a fall since the electrocution occurred after rain.

-The areas of the body that had come in contact with the wire (right cheek and right ear) showed symptoms of severe burns characterized by a white colored desquamation surrounded by a brown color.
+The areas of the body that had come in contact with the wire (right cheek and right ear) showed symptoms of severe burns characterized by a white-colored desquamation surrounded by a brown color.

 The scalp hair on the right mastoid area was also burnt, however, internal organs were not affected.
 X-ray analysis of the residues found in the affected areas showed the presence of copper while a histological assessment of the skin from burnt areas exhibited an epidermis split along the stratum spinosum.

 In some parts, the dermis and epidermis were divided.
-The epidermal cells either exhibited no structural alterations, or exhibited streaming of the nuclei involving different widths of the epidermis beginning from the basal layer.
+The epidermal cells either exhibited no structural alterations or exhibited streaming of the nuclei involving different widths of the epidermis beginning from the basal layer.
 There was consistency of the dermis and deep-lying tissues with increased tissue eosinophilia.

 Lessons Learnt from the Accident

-This case analysis illustrates the dangers that participants in the kite flying game are exposed to.
+This case analysis illustrates the dangers that participants in the kite-flying game are exposed to.
 The case also shows how easily death can occur from exposure to alternating current.
 The author writes that most accidents arising from electrical injuries are normally deadly.

 Death from electrical accident normally occurs because of paralysis of the respiratory system.
 Alternating current normally has a frequency of 50-60 cycles per second and is more likely to cause death than direct current.

-Due to its alternating motion, the current tends to generate impulsive continuous spasm of the nearby muscles on the point at which it enters the body, this lengthens the period of contact with the conductor hence the quantity of current flowing through the body.
+Due to its alternating motion, the current tends to generate impulsive continuous spasms of the nearby muscles on the point at which it enters the body, this lengthens the period of contact with the conductor hence the quantity of current flowing through the body.

 The external look of the injury depends on the place and size of the area that came in contact with the conductor, and the quantity of electricity that entered the body.
 A small conductor such as a wire results in a small hole in the contact area, in contrast, a large contact area may result in an electrocution.